UK Data Service series record for:

 The main objective of the survey is to further our understanding of social and economic change at the individual and household level in Britain, to identify, model and forecast such changes, their causes and consequences in relation to a range of socio-economic variables.
 The BHPS is designed as a research resource for a wide range of social science disciplines and to support interdisciplinary research in many areas.

 The BHPS was designed as an annual survey of each adult (16+) member of a nationally representative sample of more than 5,000 households, making a total of approximately 10,000 individual interviews.
-The same individuals will be re-interviewed in successive waves and, if they split-off from original households, all adult members of their new households will also be interviewed.
-Children are interviewed once they reach the age of 16; there is also a special survey of 11-15 year old household members from Wave 4 (1994) onwards.
-Thus the sample should remain broadly representative of the population of Britain as it changes through the 1990s.
+The same individuals were re-interviewed in successive waves and, if they split-off from original households, all adult members of their new households were also interviewed.
+Children were interviewed once they reach the age of 16; there is also a special survey of 11-15 year old household members from Wave 4 (1994) onwards.
+Thus the sample remained broadly representative of the population of Britain as it changed through the 1990s.
 Wave 9 includes extra samples from Wales and Scotland with an emphasis on the Welsh language and feelings of nationality.
 Wave 11 includes an additional sample from Northern Ireland, which formed the Northern Ireland Household Panel Survey (NIHPS), and was added to increase the representivity of the whole of the United Kingdom.

 Note: The BHPS sample is part of Understanding Society from Wave 2 of that study.
 BHPS sample members will have an identifier within the Understanding Society datasets, allowing BHPS users to match BHPS Wave 1-18 data to Understanding Society Wave 2 (and onwards) data.